 Veterinarian Examination

 The first step would consist of an examination.
-The veterinarian will check the cat’s vaccination history and search for the presence of bite wounds.
+At Noble Vet, we will check the cat’s vaccination history and search for the presence of bite wounds.
 Unfortunately, since the virus affects the brain, there is no clear physical way of telling if your cat has rabies.

-Your veterinarian will most likely advise you to isolate your cat to protect other people and animals from it.
-Observing it is the only thing you can do to determine if your cat has the viral disease.
+We will most likely advise you to isolate your cat to protect other people and animals from it.
+Observing it is the only way to determine if your cat has the viral disease.

 Accurate diagnosis of rabies can only be performed once your cat dies.
 Soft tissue samples from the cat’s brain are extracted and examined for any trace of the rabies virus.
 This is the only known way to accurately determine the presence of rabies.